mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/installation.md

 		The simulation mode works in the same way as the hardware mode.
 The difference is that the **Intel instructions are simulated in software** rather than using hardware.
 This is why many security features are not available - since they are inseparable from the hardware.

-	***# [OPHELIE] I added "This is why many security features are not available - since they are inseparable from the hardware." in the previous paragraph.
-Is that correct?
-I'm just trying to remind people that it's not safe to use in production, but without us repeating ourselves again.
-Might need to do it some other way if this is wrong.***

 	When building our KMS project we will tell you at the beginning of each section if it is possible to follow along in simulation mode!